HTTP Commands

 AsIsBooleanOutput Yahoo Finance and MSN Money JSON values as is.

-CapitalLetterBooleanCapitalize header first letters (JSON only).
+CapitalLetterBooleanCapitalize the first letters of headers (JSON only).

 FirstRowIntegerSet the first row of the source data to output.

-InputSeparatorStringSet the CSV input separator.
+InputSeparatorStringDefine the CSV input separator.

 PagesIntegerSet the number of pages to load.

-RootPathStringSet XML nodes, JSON properties, or HTML table numbers to select data.
+RootPathStringDefine XML nodes, JSON properties, or HTML table numbers to select data.

 HTTP Headers

-SaveToDB 10 allows setting request headers inline.
+SaveToDB 10 allows you to set request headers inline.

 For example: